 - Place each tray inside of a clean garbage bag.
 Inflate the bag and tuck the ends under the tray to seal.
 Let the buns prove inside the bags for until the dough just barely springs back when gently prodded with a fingertip, about 30-45 minutes.

-- Put both trays in the fridge for about 30 minutes to allow the dough to firm up some.
+- Put the covered trays in the fridge for 30-40 minutes to allow the dough to firm up some.

 Poaching & Baking the Buns (30 minutes + 15 minutes baking)